Holiday Stress and IBS: How to Avoid Flare-Ups

 Instead of thinking about how the worst case scenario would embarrass or distress you, think about how you would handle and overcome the challenges of worst case scenario.
 You’ll find that the more you practice positive positioning, the easier it becomes to assure yourself (quite rightly) that things are not as bad as they seem to be.

-Everyone is different when it comes to food triggers, so get to know your particular danger foods and be extra cautious with dishes you don’t know.
-Treats can be especially tempting when you see others indulging, but remind yourself that your body is sensitive and you’ll be much better off in the long-run if you go easy on the carb-heavy, empty-calorie fare.
+Everyone is different when it comes to food triggers, so get to know your particular danger foods and be extra cautious with dishes you do not know.
+Treats can be especially tempting when you see others indulging, but remind yourself that your body is sensitive and you will be much better off in the long-run if you go easy on the carb-heavy, empty-calorie fare.

 Reducing Holiday Stress to Ease IBS